5ynthaire/5YN-WAV2CUE-PY/README.md

 ```

 **Cumulative mode format**
 Total length of wav file on first line, followed by a triple hyphen on new line, then timestamp of the track start position and track labels in CSV format.
+Timestamps support three decimal second digits, but if none, the script will assume .000:
 ```
 GiantWaveFile,0:20:17.550
 ---